 The Psychology Clinic is located at VU at MetroWest in Footscray.
 Access to the clinic is via 47 Paisley Street Footscray.

 Fees & pricing

-Fees for individual therapy are on a sliding scale based on family income.
+Fees for individual therapy and group programs are on a sliding scale based on family income.

 The Clinic charges organisations a fee for services based on an agreed fee scale.
 Learning assessments attract a flat fee.

 - Monday: 10am – 6pm